 The Utility recorded salaries and wages - officers expense of \$8,140 in the test year.
-The Utility's President is also the President and owner of Atlantis Investments, a related party.
+The Utility's President is also the President and owner of Atlantis Investments.
 In the last rate case, the Commission approved a salary for this position of \$6,311, based on a yearly salary of \$42,073 and a time allocation of 15 percent for utility-related matters.
-The President's salary was established using the 2008 American Water and Wastewater Association Compensation Survey.
+The President's salary was established using the 2008 American Water Works Association Compensation Survey.
+Additionally, the Commission's decision utilized the minimum salary of the average range.

-6Order No. PSC-13-0126-PAA-SU, issued March 14, 2013, in Docket No. 20120078-SU, In re: Application for staff-assisted rate case in Brevard County by TKCB, Inc.
+&lt;sup>5Order No. PSC-13-0126-PAA-SU, issued March 14, 2013, in Docket No. 20120078-SU, In re: Application for staff-assisted rate case in Brevard County by TKCB, Inc.

-7Document No. 07665-2018, filed on December 26, 2018.
+&lt;sup>6Document No. 07665-2018, filed on December 26, 2018.

-By letter dated December 18, 2018, TKCB also requested an increase in salary for this position.
-Using the 2018 AWWA Small Utility Survey, the Utility determined the position of Small System General Manager with a salary of \$78,709 was more representative of the President's duties.
-Staff reviewed the 2018 AWWA Small Utility Survey and believes the description and requested salary is reasonable for this position.
-As such, staff recommends a salary of \$78,709 for the President.
+By letter dated December 18, 2018, TKCB requested an increase in salary for this position.
+Using the 2018 AWWA Small Utility Survey, the Utility determined the position of Small System General Manager was more representative of the president's duties.
+According to the 2018 AWWA Small Utility Survey, the requested salary of \$78,709 is the midpoint of the average salary range for this position.
+At this time, staff believes the description is reasonable for this position.
+However, staff believes the minimum salary of the average range should be used, consistent with the previous case.
+As such, staff reviewed the 2018 AWWA Small Utility Survey and recommends a salary of \$64,599 for the President.

-Additionally, TKCB has requested that the allocation of time for utility-related matters be increased to 20 percent for the President.
+Additionally, TKCB has requested that the allocation of time for utility-related matters be increased to 20 percent for the president.
 The Utility stated that, in the last rate case, the time required for work performed was based on an estimate of 15 percent and not actual time spent on utility matters.
 Staff believes that the calculation of time allocated to TKCB should take into consideration actual time spent historically by the President on utility matters.
 As such, staff recommends that the time allocation for the President should be increased to 20 percent.
+Staff is further evaluating the Utility's request.

-These adjustments would result in a salaries and wages - officers expense of \$15,742 (\$78,709 x 20%), or an increase of \$7,602 (\$15,742 - \$8,140).
+These adjustments would result in a salaries and wages - officers expense of \$12,920 ( $$64,599 \times 20\%$ ), or an increase of \$4,780 (\$12,920 - \$8,140).